-- High yield savings account.
+- High-yield savings account.
 If you don’t need a penalty to motivate you to keep your hands off your savings, open a high-interest savings account just for your Christmas money.
-You’ll earn a higher APY, plus you’ll be able to withdraw funds at any time throughout the year.
+Plenty of savings accounts have APYs well into the 5% range.

 - Savings account with sub-accounts.
 If you don’t like the idea of having to manage multiple savings accounts, look for one that offers sub-accounts.
-For example, Ally Savings lets you split your money into different Savings Buckets, so you can track and manage multiple savings goals all in one place.
+For example, Ally Savings and Current let you split your money into different “buckets” or “pods” so you can track and manage multiple savings goals in one place.

-Setting aside money throughout the year can help take the stress out of the holidays — and prevent you from racking up credit card debt.
-But they usually have lower interest rates than $0-fee savings accounts and you can’t access your money until a certain time.
-If you won’t be tempted to spend your money on other things, you’ll want to compare more options and go with a $0-fee savings account instead.
+Setting aside money throughout the year can help take the stress out of budgeting for the holidays and prevent you from racking up credit card debt.
+But they usually have lower interest rates than $0-fee savings accounts, and you can’t access your money until a certain time.
+If you won’t be tempted to spend your money on other things, you’ll want to compare more savings account options and go with a free savings account instead.

 More guides on Finder